DavidHe1127/Mr.He_HandBook/Tooling/npm.md

 - Link a local module for testing in place of `yarn link`.
 - Run one root command will run the same command in workspaces. i.e Run `yarn start` at the project root will run the same command in all workspaces.

+It's a perfect match when using `yarn workspace` alongside `lerna` - configure `lerna` to leave dependency management to `yarn workspaces` and use its utility commands to publish multiple packages instead.

 ### unsafe-perm

 npm will not run command as `root` user for security reasons.
 It will use `nobody` user to run commands even if you specify `root`.
 However, some operations such as write files to `/root/.node-gyp` would fail as `nodbody` does not have privilege to do it. `--unsafe-perm` comes to the rescue, it will tell `npm` not to switch to use `nobody` and use whatever user that is running the command even though it's `root` user.